How studying can get me residency as a chef

-One of the most common questions we receive from our students is how studying cookery or to be a chef could lead to permanent residency.
-In this blog, we will explain how this “study pathway” works and also some tips when choosing a course like this.
+This is one of the most common questions we receive from our students is how studying cookery or to be a chef could lead to permanent residency.
+In this blog, we will explain how this “study pathway” works and also provide you with some tips on what to look for when choosing a course like this.

 Choosing what to study in Australia can be confusing given the huge amount of courses available for International students.
-The most important thing to consider is to study something you are passionate about and also having the right strategy to achieve permanent residency.
+The most important thing to consider is to study something you are passionate about and also having a strong strategy to achieve permanent residency.

 How a chef can get PR in Australia?